 - Exhibition Talks in relation to 'Albert Oehlen' Nov 2006, 'Pale Carnage' March 2007,'Lucy McKenzie' Oct 2007, 'Bill Owens Suburbia Revisited' Marc 2008, Arnolfini Gallery Bristol.

-- Art History and Art Criticism latter half of 20C and Contemporary
+- Art History and Art Criticism of the latter half of 20C and Contemporary

 Recent professional updating